tink-ab/tink-link-ios/README.md

 See the difference about the [permanent user and temporary user](https://docs.tink.com/resources/tutorials/permanent-users)

-### Integrate TinkLink into your project using Swift Package Manager or CocoaPods
+### Integrate TinkLink into your project using Swift Package Manager, CocoaPods or Carthage

 #### Swift Package Manager